-You may never think about the temperature when your refrigerator and freezer are operating properly, but the settings chosen for each compartment have a major impact on food safety.
-Many fridge and freezer units do not have actual temperatures listed on the dial, so a thermometer suitable for each area helps you make sure your dialed-in selections are ideal for cold food storage.
+You may not think about the temperature when your refrigerator and freezer work properly, but the settings chosen for each compartment have a major impact on food safety.
+Many fridge and freezer units don't have actual temperatures listed on the dial, so a thermometer suitable for each area helps you make sure your dialed-in selections are ideal for cold food storage.

 Appliance Thermometer Information

 A refrigerator/freezer thermometer helps you accurately determine the current temperature range in both your fridge and freezer.
 These thermometers are designed to handle the extreme cold.
 Don't use a regular outdoor thermometer or oral thermometer, because they may not provide accurate readings.

 Keep one of these thermometers inside both sections to have refrigerator and freezer temperatures available at all times.
 This way, you'll have a good idea whether chilled and frozen items are still safe to eat during or after a power outage.
 Some of these thermometers have a curved hanger at the top so you can hang them from a refrigerator rack.
 Keep the thermometer near the center of either the fridge or freezer for long-term readouts.